Schwab Market Update

 Check out the Investors' Calendar for a summary of the top economic events and earnings reports on tap this week.

-January 13: Expected earnings from KB Home (KBH), rescheduled from January 9.
+March 24: Expected earnings from KB Home (KBH).

 The information provided here is for general informational purposes only and should not be considered an individualized recommendation or personalized investment advice.
 The investment strategies mentioned here may not be suitable for everyone.
 Each investor needs to review an investment strategy for his or her own particular situation before making any investment decision.